The Northern

 The herds move quickly back down through the Central and Eastern Serengeti, drawn by the short rains.

-Beyond Wildlife: People and Heritage
+Beyond Wildlife: People & Heritage

 Maasai Tribe